jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

-**Tips**: The `pip`command line allows other ways to achieve the same result but this seems to be the most straightforward.
+**Tips**: `pip` allows other ways to achieve the same result but this seems to be the most straightforward.
 Note we had to move around a bit inside the lukeghg package.
 In case `pip` requires update, upgrade also *setuptools* and *wheel* (*1.
 Create python virtual environment*).

 ## 4. GHG inventory to CRFReporter xml file